 Precursor to the Business Trial Group: Morgan & Morgan, Lou Pearlman, and the Backstreet Boys

-Louis J. Pearlman—Ponzi scheme mastermind, disgraced boy band manager, and all around con-man—passed away in August while serving a federal prison sentence in Miami.
+Louis J. Pearlman—Ponzi scheme mastermind, disgraced boy band manager, and all around con-man—passed away in August while serving a federal prison sentence in Miami, Florida.

 The Orlando resident was a Svengali-like businessman who launched, and fraudulently cashed in on, the careers of the Backstreet Boys, NSYNC, and a host of lesser-known pop acts.